 The Scout Uniform

 Scouts wear a teal coloured shirt.
-They also wear a neckerchief in green with a burgundy border.
+They also wear the Beacon Scout Group neckerchief in green with a burgundy border.
 They also have a woggle, to keep their scarf up.
 A woggle will be provided at their investiture.
 There are several other items of optional uniform.

 For official public events and Church parade, Scouts should also wear smart dark trousers and dark polished shoes.